 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

 Independence Day is only a few weeks away, and I don’t know about y’all, but a relaxing 4th of July poolside barbecue can easily rank as my favorite party of the year.
 The food, the drinks (vodka-infused cherries, anyone?), the cheesy God Bless the USA playlist– I just love it all.
-Kyle and I have been living in a downtown apartment for the past year, but we’re about to move to an adorable old cottage with the cutest little backyard, and I’m thrilled that the 4th will be the first party we host at our new place!
-We’ll still be in the midst of unpacking, so finger foods and simple 4th of July snacks, like this patriotic fruit platter, are our foods of choice.
+Kyle and I don’t exactly have a pool, but we do have a cute little back patio, and it’s perfect for hosting 4th of July parties.
+We got Kyle a grill for his birthday last year, so burgers, hot dogs, and simple 4th of July snacks, like this patriotic fruit platter, are our foods of choice.
 I found the inspiration for this American flag fruit platter on Pinterest about ten years back, and I’ve made one pretty much every Memorial Day and Independence Day since.

-Not only do most (I said most) guests appreciate a healthier alternative to pie (not knocking pie, by the way– these strawberry and blueberry mini pies are to die for), this patriotic fruit platter is fun, festive, and takes 5 minutes to throw together.
+Not only do a lot of guests appreciate a healthier alternative to pie (not knocking pie, by the way– these strawberry and blueberry mini pies are to die for), this patriotic fruit platter is fun, festive, and takes 5 minutes to throw together.
 You can also make pretty much any red, white, and blue substitutions you want.
 For example, you can sub out cherries for raspberries, blueberries for grapes, or yogurt-covered pretzels for cheese cubes.
 The combinations are endless.
-Just find a tray that’s big enough to serve 8-10 people (this exact tray is old from Better Homes and Gardens, but this galvanized serving tray!) and some festive bowls for leftover fruit.
+Just find a tray that’s big enough to serve 8-10 people (this exact tray is old from Better Homes and Gardens, but this galvanized serving tray is basically identical!) and some festive bowls for leftover fruit.
 Keep scrolling for a printable American flag platter recipe card, along with a handful more 4th of July snack ideas!

 American Flag Snack Tray